NontyD/dialysis_diary/README.md

 |                |                                                                | uritemplate==4.1.1                |
 |                |                                                                | urllib3==1.26.20                  |

 ### Tools used

 - Git: Used commands such as `git` `add` - `commit -m "message'` - `push`.
+- Gitpod: Initially used as IDE but later migrated to VS code
 - VS code: Used as my IDE.
 - Github: Used as the code hosting.
 - [Favicon io](https://favicon.io/favicon-converter/): Used to generate the faveicon.